h3r2tic/dolly/README.md

 # 🎥 dolly

-Create smooth first-person, chase, orbit and other camera types out of simple building blocks.
+Creates smooth cameras out of simple building blocks: first-person, chase, orbit, look-at, you name it!

 Camera rigs made with `dolly` are engine-agnostic, and only provide camera positioning.
-Optical and rendering parameters such as field of view and clipping planes can be built on top, and are not within the scope of this crate.
+Optical and rendering parameters such as field of view and clipping planes can be built on top, but are not within the scope of this crate.

-While cameras are a complex topic in AAA productions, this crate only provides basics, aiming at simple games and tools.
+While cameras are a complex topic in gamedev, this crate only provides the basics, aiming at small games and tools.

 ## Examples